 “The topic is very relevant.
 Some here may be surprised to know that a bill calling for [physician-assisted suicide’s] legalization was recently introduced in [North Carolina’s] legislature, in the last session recently concluded.
 The bill went nowhere, sponsored by a handful of Democrats.
 It was referred to committee, and there it languished until the session expired.

 “At present, assisted suicide is legal in five states.
-The first state to legalize it was Oregon, which do so by a ballot initiative back in 1994 with a 51% vote in favor.
+The first state to legalize it was Oregon, which did so by a ballot initiative back in 1994 with a 51% vote in favor.
 In its first full year, 16 suicides were committed under that act.
 Last year, the figure was 132 people dead.
 And there’s good reason to believe the number will continue to increase….
 Here in the last year and a half, there has been an invigorated movement with bills introduced in the legislatures of 28 states.”